Photo by Christien Ziegler

 Contact Mike at mkaspari dot ou dot edu

-Folks in my lab generally have has two research foci: the biogeogeography of brown food webs, and using ants as model organisms.
+Folks in my lab generally have two research foci: the biogeogeography of soil food webs, and using ants as model organisms to ask a variety of questions in evolutionary and ecosystem ecology.

 Biogoegraphy of Brown Food Web (BFWs)